 - i.
 To decide that satisfactory overall performance (including attendance and conduct where appropriate) can compensate for unsatisfactory performance in a module with an aggregate mark normally no lower than 45 percent in any assessment component such that the positive aspects of the overall performance outweigh the area of unsatisfactory performance.
 The mark is not adjusted, and a pass is recorded and credit awarded with a note that compensation has been applied.
-This is discretionary and will not be utilised where the module is deemed to be essential to the fulfilment of the learning outcomes for the programme nor where there is evidence that no serious attempt has been made to fulfil the assessment requirements or where PSRB requirements deem that this may not be used.
-A maximum of modules worth one quarter of the total credits constituting a particular Stage of a student's programme may be compensated. - 8.10 Course regulations may specify modules to which the provisions of 8.6 shall not apply.
+This is discretionary and will not be utilised where the module is deemed to be essential to the fulfilment of the learning outcomes for the programme nor where there is evidence that no serious attempt has been made to fulfil the assessment requirements A maximum of modules worth one quarter of the total credits constituting a particular Stage of a student's programme may be compensated.
+Where a PSRB, or other regulator(s), have different requirements which supersede this, compensation may not be used or the use of compensation may be adapted accordingly. - 8.10 Course regulations may specify modules to which the provisions of 8.6 shall not apply.